The perils of automated fitting of datasets: the case of a wind turbine cost model: The Rinne et al. model of wind turbine cost

 The model is a linear combination of several basis functions $f_{i}$, specifically $x,x^{2}, ln(x)$ and $\sqrt{x}$.
 All possible combinations of $f_{i}$ are considered as candidate models.
 Subsequently, linear regressions are run for all models and the one with the lowest RMSE is selected.
 In accordance with the final wind turbine cost model presented in \cite{Rinne2018}, we write (8) in its explicit form

-We inserted all constants as in the paper and renamed the parameters to easier identify their meaning.
-Parameter $hh$ should be read as hub height, $p$ is rated capacity, $r$ is the rotor radius and $age$ indicates when the turbine came to the market.
+We inserted all constants as in \cite{Rinne2018} and renamed the parameters to easier identify their meaning.
+Specific costs denote costs per rated capacity.
+Parameter $hh$ is the hub height, $p$ is rated capacity, $r$ is the rotor radius and $age$ indicates when the turbine initially was introduced to the market.
 Note that we employ four parameters instead of three, since we replaced the composite input parameter specific power $\frac{p}{r^{2}\pi}$ from \cite{Rinne2018} with its elementary constituents $p$ and $r$.
-Analytically, these models are completely identical.
+Analytically, these models are identical.